spitsh/spitsh/README.md

 ok Cmd<nc>,"nc command exists now"; # test the nc command is there

 ```
-We compile this for centos with:
+You can compile this for CentOS with:

 ``` shell
 spit --os=centos eval '.install unless Pkg<nc>; ok Cmd<nc>,"nc command exists now"'